Rtoax/coreos-assembler/docs/design.md

 ## Builds

 coreos-assembler operates on a "build directory", which can contain multiple builds.
-A build is a pairing of an OSTree commit (stored as `*-ostree.tar`) as well as an optional set of disk images.
+A build is a pairing of an OSTree commit (stored as `*-ostree.ociarchive`) as well as an optional set of disk images.

 This is in contrast to [rpm-ostree](https://coreos.github.io/rpm-ostree/) which just generates OSTree commits, and doesn't have anything to do with disk